6 Steps to Crushing Debt

 Step 2: Maximize your payments

-Credit card companies are out to make money, and they do this by making it easy to pay just the minimum payment each month.
-In many cases, this results in paying only the interest without making any progress on the actual principal, thereby trapping millions of consumers in a cycle of endless debt.
 Beat the card companies at their game by maximizing your monthly payments.
-Free up some cash each month by trimming your spending in one budget category or consider some freelance work.
+Free up some cash each month by trimming your spending or consider some freelance work.
 Channel those freed-up or newly earned funds toward the first debt on the list you created in Step 1.
 Don’t forget to continue making minimum payments toward your other debts each month!

 Step 3: Consider a debt consolidation loan

 If you’re bogged down by several high-interest debts and you find it difficult to manage them all, you may want to consider consolidating your debts into one low-interest loan.
 A personal loan from Abilene Teachers FCU can provide you with the funds you need to pay off your credit card bills and leave you with a single, lower-interest payment to make each month.
-If a personal loan is not something you want to open, consider getting a credit card through ATFCU with a ‘lower than most’ interest rate.
-We only charge a 1% balance transfer fee.
+If a personal loan is not something you want to open, consider getting a credit card through ATFCU with our ‘lower than most’ interest rate.
+We charge only a 1% balance transfer fee.
 Or, you can transfer your credit card balances to another card with a low-interest or no-interest introductory period.
-Be aware, though, that you will get hit with high interest rates when the introductory period ends.
+Be aware, though, that you will get hit with high interest rates when the introductory period is over.

 Step 4: Build an emergency fund